Janshrutt13/dev-ex/README.md

 - **Secure Authentication**: Full authentication flow with JWT (email/password) and OAuth 2.0 (GitHub)
 - **Modern UI/UX**: A sleek, collapsible sidebar layout built with shadcn/ui and Tailwind CSS
 - **Dark & Light Mode**: Seamless theme switching based on your system preference or manual toggle
+- **Collaboration Chat (NEW):** Project chat is accessible via a chat icon/modal on each collab post, available to all approved members and the author.
+Chat history is persistent in-browser per project.
+- **Author-Only Pending Approvals:** The project author can see and manage join requests in a dedicated 'Pending Approvals' tab beside the member list.
+- **Clickable Profile Links:** All members and applicants are linked to their user profiles for fast navigation.

 ## 💻 Tech Stack